davegallant/site/content/blog/using-a-realtek-nic-with-opnsense/index.md

 ![speedtest-tracker](./speedtest-tracker.png)

-These speeds tests were going through a Mullvad (which occasionally dips), but the results were too consistently low to be a coincidence.
+These speeds tests were going through Mullvad, which occasionally is inconsistent, but the results remained consistently lower than the previous configuration.

 I reverted the WAN back to the original NIC, and the download speeds returned to more average results immediately so it became obvious that something was not right with this setup.